-Growing vanilla organically is at once the simplest and most difficult of things.
+Growing organic vanilla is at once the simplest and most difficult of things.
 As an orchid, the vanilla vine thrives best without chemical inputs, growing from machete-cut mulches of green jungle growth, looped over support trees pruned for just the right amount of dappled shade.
 Every step, from cultivation to harvest to pollination, is done painstakingly by hand.

 But villages like these, without electricity or running water, accessible by roads in name only and seldom seen by Westerners, are not untouched by the modern world.
 Well-meaning efforts by Western NGOs brought insecticide-soaked mosquito netting to battle malaria.
-Farmers made use of the netting to carry vanilla, introducing pesticides to their harvests.
+Farmers made use of the netting to carry vanilla beans, introducing pesticides to their harvests.

-Working with the international organic certification agency LACON Institute, headquartered in Germany, our partners at Pure Vanilla in Sambava work closely with select villages to meet the exacting organic standard for vanilla: no chemical contamination and cultivation practices grounded in nature.
+Working with the international organic certification agency LACON Institute, headquartered in Germany, our partners at Pure Vanilla in Sambava work closely with select villages to meet the exacting standard for organic vanilla: no chemical contamination and cultivation practices grounded in nature.

 The village has asked for our help to build a cistern to collect drinking water so that women no longer have to walk six kilometers to carry water each day.
 They want to improve and expand their schoolhouse.
 We are working with Pure Vanilla to help them meet these objectives.
-We received with great honor their gift of a beautifully cured bundle of beans wrapped in traditional grass string.
+We received with great honor their gift of a beautifully cured bundle of vanilla beans wrapped in traditional grass string.